yacovyit/hiking/docs/codelab.md

 *   Subcollections
 *   Transactions

-The restaurant app in this codelab was based on the "Friendly Eats" example application.
+The trek app in this codelab was based on the "Friendly Eats" example application.
 You can browse the source code for that app [here](https://github.com/firebase/quickstart-android).

 If you want to keep learning about Firestore, here are some good places to get started: